 But anyway, I love CBT!
 I try it on myself all the time.
-Tapping into our subconscious thoughts and behaviors can unlock new ways of thinking and responding to our anxiety which can reduce our fibromyalgia symptoms.
+Tapping into our subconscious thoughts and behaviors can unlock new ways of thinking and respond to our anxiety which can reduce our fibromyalgia symptoms.

-Learning more about anxiety can provide you tools of empowerment and ownership of your health.
+Learning more about anxiety can provide you with tools of empowerment and ownership of your health.
 Knowledge of anxiety symptoms and triggers can help you to spot anxious thoughts and false beliefs floating in your brain.

 You become active and not passive in your health challenges.
 Instead of solely relying on your therapist and/or psychiatrist’s knowledge and expertise, you can also refer to your own knowledge base.